-The rest of this paper is organized as follows.
-In Section \ref{sec:related}, we survey literature from philosophy, (labor) economics, and the fair machine learning community, making connections to other work showing that the (partial) compliance among multiple decisionmakers is an essential consideration for assessing both moral responsibility and implementing practical measures.
-In Section \ref{sec:simulation}, we establish the details of our model, including the parameters to our simulation and several axes of variation that we explore.
+The rest of this paper is organized as follows: In Section \ref{sec:related}, we survey literature from philosophy, (labor) economics, and the fair machine learning community, making connections to other work showing that the (partial) compliance among multiple decision makers is an essential consideration for assessing both moral responsibility and implementing practical measures.
+In Section \ref{sec:simulation}, we introduce our model, including the parameters to our simulation and several axes of variation that we explore.
 In Section \ref{sec:results}, we discuss our experiments and key results from those experiments.
 Finally, Section \ref{sec:discussion} provides a more critical discussion, including implications for regulating machine learning in allocative settings.